-(3 credits; alternate years, consult department) Mechanical principles and concepts governing human movement are examined, with an emphasis on analyzing sport skills.
+(3 credits) Mechanical principles and concepts governing human movement are examined, with an emphasis on analyzing sport skills.

 Note: Three lectures and one 90- minute laboratory period per week.
 A fee is associated with this course.

 KIN 338WI - Adapted Physical Education